fbpx

 Ska, Reggae, Dub, and Breakbeat

-Barbados also hosts vibrant festivals which vibrate to Ska, Reggae, Dub, and breakbeat.
-The Virgin Holidays Music Festival,; for instance, was headlined by The Dub Pistols.
-There is also an annual Reggae festival: Reggae on the Hill, which revelers flock to in their thousands.
+Barbados also hosts vibrant festivals that vibrate to Ska, Reggae, Dub, and Breakbeat.
+For instance, the Virgin Holidays Music Festival was headlined by The Dub Pistols.
+There is also an annual Reggae festival, Reggae on the Hill, which revelers flock to in their thousands.

 Jazz and Gospel

-Jazz comes naturally to Barbadians whose origins are Africa and Europe, which is where the traditional music fused.
-Jazz was born in the 20th century and originates from the African American communities of the Southern United States.
+Jazz comes naturally to Barbadians, whose origins are in Africa and Europe, where traditional music is fused.
+Jazz was born in the 20th century and originated from the African American communities of the Southern United States.

 Barbados hosts an annual Jazz Festival which has showcased the likes of Chrisette Michele, Kenny G, Erykah Badu, Luther Vandross, Alicia Keys, Patti LaBelle, and Anita Baker while supporting The Barbados Jazz Academy (children’s workshops given by some of the most renowned jazz masters).

-Gospel is alive in the spirit of Barbadians with many Barbadians living and breathing Christianity (Anglican and Catholic).
-There is an annual Gospelfest at which thousands of Barbadians watch a week of uplifting gospel singing with artists coming from as far as the United States.
+Gospel is alive in Barbadians’ spirit, with many Barbadians living and breathing Christianity (Anglican and Catholic).
+There is an annual Gospelfest at which thousands of Barbadians watch a week of uplifting gospel singing with artists from as far as the United States.

 Arts Festivals